o3de/sig-simulation/meetings/README.md

 ## Meetings

 Each SIG hosts a regular community meeting to update the community about the progress of the project and the SIG's contribution to the project.
 It is a recurring event to give everyone a chance to have their voice heard.
-The SIG holds its meetings each **TBD** , and future meetings are held based on the [agendas on GitHub](https://github.com/o3de/community/issues?q=is%3Aopen+label%3Asig%2Fsimulation+label%3Amtg-agenda).
+The SIG holds its meetings each **[Tuesday](https://github.com/o3de/sig-simulation/blob/main/README.md)** , and future meetings are held based on the [agendas on GitHub](https://github.com/o3de/community/issues?q=is%3Aopen+label%3Asig%2Fsimulation+label%3Amtg-agenda).

 Please reach out on [Discord](https://discord.gg/6nSYcUBaR3) or [Sign up on the Mailing Lists](https://lists.o3de.org/groups) to get notifications for the recurring events.